Navigation

 Do's ✅

-• Ensure the Load More button is keyboard accessible (tab and enter keys).
+• Make the Load More button keyboard accessible (tab and enter keys)

 Don'ts ❌

-• Don’t remove focus from the Load More button after clicking it (don’t use disabled)
+• Keep focus on the Load More button after clicking (skip disabled)

-• Avoid infinite scrolling without a Load More option as a fallback.
+• Never use infinite scrolling without a Load More fallback

-• Don’t rely solely on color for action buttons (ensure contrast and readable text).
+• Stop relying solely on color for action buttons (check contrast and readable text)

 Visual Design